jinluo12345/Reinforcement-learning-guidance/README.md

 ```

 ## 🤗 Acknowledgement
 This repo is based on [Flow-GRPO](https://github.com/yifan123/flow_grpo).
 We thank the authors for their valuable contributions to the AIGC community.
-Special thanks to Kevin Black for the excellent *ddpo-pytorch* repo.
+Special thanks to Liu Jie for the excellent *flow_grpo* repo.

 ## ⭐Citation
 If you find RLG useful for your research or projects, we would greatly appreciate it if you could cite the following paper: